GDRX Logo

 Method 6: Be adventurous with your partner

 The best way to escalate the intensity of foreplay is to step out of your comfort zone.
-Don’t be shy.
-Be daring and show your partner the side they don’t always get to see.
+Do not be shy.
+Be daring and show your partner the side they do not always get to see.
 Being bold is not about being extreme.
-It’s about being confident, trying new things, and keeping the spark alive.
+It is about being confident, trying new things, and keeping the spark alive.

 Method 7: Ask your partner what feels good